 - Another reason for claims being denied is that the applicant has already had a previous claim denied.
 Instead of filing an appeal, the applicant starts the process all over and doesn’t provide new information or additional documentation.
 Instead of using this approach, you will need to file an appeal and continue through the process.
 This way, you will not be giving up any back benefits that you will be entitled to when your claim is approved.

 - Some applicants continue working while applying for benefits.
 This can result in your claim being denied.
 If you are earning more than the limits for substantial gainful activity (SGA), you will not be approved for benefits.
 This gives the impression you can work and earn a living.
-As of 2018, the SGA limits are $1,220 per month for a blind individual and $2,040 per month for an individual who can see.
+As of 2018, the SGA limits are $1,260 per month for a non-blind individual and $2,110 per month for a blind individual.

 - A lack of follow-up care is another reason that claims are denied.
 You need to continue seeing your doctor regularly.
 Visit specialists as needed as well.
 DDS needs to determine if your condition has stayed the same, worsened, or improved.
 Without knowing this, they cannot determine if you are eligible for benefits.

 - Then too often applicants fail to cooperate.
 If you are contacted by the SSA and told that you need to supply additional information, such as more medical records or documentation from your previous employers, you need to supply it by the specified deadline.
 If there is a problem getting those documents, or if you don’t understand what they are asking for, you should contact them.